alefkdev/WebTODOList/README.md

 There's a .php file only to allow us to deploy the project on heroku.

-Here's the link to the live application: https://todolist-page.herokuapp.com/index.html
+Here's the link to the deployed application: https://todolist-page.herokuapp.com/index.html